Improv 201 Thursdays 7-10pm

 Achilles Stamatelaky is a comedy writer and performer.
 He has written for Broad City (Comedy Central), MTV, TBS, Huffington Post, among others.
 He was the former Associate Artistic Director of UCB Theatre.

-Achilles has been writing and performing improv and sketch comedy at The UCB Theatre for over decade.
-He improvises weekly with his group, Airwolf, which performs at UCB's East Village Theatre every Saturday at 8:30 PM.
+Achilles has been writing and performing improv and sketch comedy at The UCB Theatre since 2005.
+He improvises weekly with his group, Airwolf, which performs at SubCulture every Saturday at 8:30 PM.
 You can also see him performing regularly in ASSSSCAT 3000, UCB Theatre's long-running flagship improv show.

 Previous shows include: Harold Night, Maude Night, Up Late!
 With Lord Voldemort!, The Kirk Cameron Repertory Players Present: A Harry Potter Musical, The Heisenberg and Friends Breaking Bad Variety Hour, As The Diamond Burns, and Night Late.

 Achilles has been teaching at the UCB Training Center since 2010.
 He has directed numerous shows and groups over that time.
-He is also an instructor at The Rita and Burton Goldberg Department of Dramatic Writing at NYU's Tisch School of The Arts, teaching half-hour comedy writing.
+He is also an instructor at at NYU's Tisch School of The Arts, teaching half-hour comedy writing.
+He is a member of SAG-AFTRA and The Writer's Guild.
 His dream job is starting point guard for the New York Knicks.